Best International Restaurants in Barcelona for 2023

 It’s got a bit more ambiance than your average Chinese restaurant, and the food is pretty good.
 They actually make their gyoza by hand.
 The Szechuan chicken is crispy, spicy and delicious, the prices are good and the portions are generous.

 (The only negative about Yue Lai that I can think of is that their menu is in Chinese, with a really bad Spanish and English translation, and generally makes no sense.
-But if you can get around that, you’re golden.)
+But that describes a lot of the better Chinese restaurants in Barcelona.
+If you can get around that, you’re golden.)

 Yue Lai is at Passeig de Sant Joan, 44, between Arc de Triomf and Urquinaona.
-I can’t find a website.
+I can’t find a website, but it’s a big place and you probably won’t have trouble getting a table.

 And having said all that, if you’re into Chinese food like I am (read: stuffing yourself cheaply, a couple times a week) you should try all the places around the Arc de Triomf / Tetuán area.